 In other words, the GI is great for helping you in daily meal planning as well as making sure you avoid any foods which are overly high on carbs.
 What is a low GI and what is a high one, you may ask?
 A low GI is anywhere between 1-55, and a high one is anywhere starting from 70.

 An important piece of information that everyone should know, not just those of you with diabetes, is that garlic and other natural foods can have an influence on your blood sugars.
 Yes, even though they are not high in carb content.

 Most adult people have no issue consuming garlic.
 In the case of some individuals, however, they may find a problem with its odor, taste, or level of spiciness.
 Which means they wouldn’t reach out for it by themselves.

 Rather, they might need some ‘encouraging’.
 And believe us, there is plenty of ‘encouragement material’.
 Just read on to learn more.

-It is by no means novelty news that research has recommended garlic as an excellent natural aid in reducing not just one’s high blood pressure, but their high cholesterol levels as well.
+It is by no means novelty news that Eat This not That has recommended garlic as an excellent natural aid in reducing not just one’s high blood pressure, but their high cholesterol levels as well.

 Furthermore, consuming garlic on a regular basis has been shown to reduce one’s risk of heart disease, which is very common in those already diagnosed with diabetes.
 In fact, as much as 80% of diabetics suffer from this condition.

 Another study back in 2006 witnessed the beneficial effects which raw garlic might have when it comes to reducing one’s blood sugar levels.
 It can even decrease one’s risk of atherosclerosis!